criteo-cookbooks/nexus3/README.md

 ## nexus3_api

-Configures Nexus 3 Repository Manager via API.
+Configures Nexus 3 Repository Manager via Script API.
 Low-level resource, usually used within other resources.

 ### Actions
 - `:create` - Creates or updates the named script on the repository manager